mainmatter/ember-simple-auth/README.md

 }
 ```

-Both the request as well as the response JSON can be different than these
+The request as well as the response JSON can be different than these defaults
-defaults and customization only needs a minimal amount of code (see
+and customization only needs a minimal amount of code (see
 _"Full-fledged example"_ in the [examples](#examples)).

-In the case of `DELETE /session` no JSON is sent with the request and none
-is expected in the response.

 ### The `Authorization` header